Last Updated on 17 hours

 3- Lack of integration

 Managing your digital assets can be a challenge because you have to keep track of all of the platforms you’re using.
 This is especially difficult when there’s no integration between them.

 It is critical that your DAM system integrates with various business line applications inside your company in order to provide a virtual feeling of having one platform to access, manage, and edit your digital assets.

 Employees will be less productive if they must use several systems to manage their digital assets.
 It will take time to seek across different repositories to find the requested digital asset.

 Managing digital content is difficult.
-The lack of structure in many organizations results in a lack of asset lifecycle management.
-This can lead to redundant work and wasted time because employees are constantly modifying and developing the same asset again and again.
+The lack of structure in many organizations can lead to redundant work and wasted time because employees are constantly modifying and developing the same asset again and again.

-The process of developing, using, and managing digital assets is referred to as the digital asset lifecycle management.
+The process of developing, using, and managing digital assets is referred to as ALM.
 It begins with the creation of the asset and concludes with its disposal or archival.

-Among the list of digital asset management challenges, the lack of digital asset lifecycle is the most critical.
+Among the list of digital asset management challenges, the lack of an ALM is the most critical.

 5- Lack of security and compliance

 One of the most important aspects of managing digital assets is ensuring that there is a secure environment for them.
 Unfortunately, many companies fail to address this critical aspect in their management practices.
 In addition, many companies are not in compliance with even basic security requirements and standards.